 - Sydney to Tokyo on Qantas or Japan Airlines at 100,000/70,000 points return in Business/Premium Economy

 - Any Australian city to Hong Kong operated by Cathay Pacific at 90,000/60,000 points return in Business/Premium economy

 - Sydney or Brisbane to Los Angeles on Qantas at 150,000/100,000 points return in Business Class/Premium economy

 Which partners can be reserved online vs those you have to call for

-Redemptions using Asia Miles generally need to be made over the phone, however, Asia Miles also offer simpler bookings on Cathay Pacific, Qantas, Qatar Airways, Finnair and British Airways without having to call the Asia Miles call centre.
+Redemptions using Asia Miles generally need to be made over the phone, however, Asia Miles also offers simpler bookings on Cathay Pacific, Cathay Dragon, Alaska Airlines, British Airways, Finnair, Iberia, Japan Airlines, Qantas, Qatar Airways, Royal Jordanian and SriLankan Airlines without having to call the Asia Miles call centre.

 By ‘simpler’, I mean that online booking only prices itineraries using the Asia Miles partner award chart, not the more expensive but also more lucrative for complex itineraries, ‘multi-carrier’ award chart.